thfalan/pst-whitepaper/README (2).md

 #### **Automated Liquidity Assurance Reserve (ALAR)**

 A decentralized reserve pool that guarantees minimum yields for senior tranche investors.
-It combines merchant collateral, chain incentives (e.g., OM tokens), and stablecoin rewards to stabilize returns and absorb liquidity risks.
+It combines merchant collateral, chain incentives, and stablecoin rewards to stabilize returns and absorb liquidity risks.

 #### **Bridge Protocol**